How to Create an Employee Engagement Survey for Non-Desk Workers

 Step 5: Utilize Mobile-Friendly Survey Methods

 When most of your workforce doesn't sit at desks, old-school survey methods simply don't work.
-Reaching everyone means adopting mobile-friendly approaches and accessible survey formats.
+Reaching everyone means adopting mobile-friendly approaches and accessible survey formats that work across diverse technical environments.

 QR codes offer another flexible solution that works in physical and digital environments.
-Print and place these codes throughout your workplace, creating easy access points for employees to complete surveys.
+Print and place these codes throughout your workplace, creating easy access points for employees to complete surveys during breaks or shift changes.

-The right employee texting platform addresses this by providing:
+The right employee texting platform addresses accessibility challenges by providing:

 - Two-way interaction where employees can respond and send attachments

-Meeting employees where they are ensures every voice in your organization is heard, regardless of their work environment.
+Meeting employees where they are ensures every voice in your organization is heard, regardless of their work environment or technical setup.

 Step 6: Analyze Survey Results Effectively

-- Benchmark your results against relevant standards including national averages, industry metrics, and your own historical data to spot improvement areas.
+Compare against relevant standards, including national averages, industry metrics, and your own historical data, to spot improvement areas.
+Look at how your frontline engagement scores measure up to organizations in manufacturing, retail, or logistics to understand your competitive standing.

-- Segment your data by demographics, teams, and other groups to uncover the unique experiences of different workforce segments.
-This targeted approach helps develop specific action plans when resources are limited.
+Break down results by demographics, teams, locations, and shifts to reveal the unique experiences of different workforce segments.
+This approach helps target action plans when resources are limited.
+For instance, night shift workers may raise different concerns than day shift employees.

-For complex survey data, combine quantitative analysis with qualitative research to gain deeper context.
-This balanced approach ensures you capture both the "what" and the "why" behind your engagement levels.
+For complex survey data, balance numerical findings with qualitative insights to add context.
+This ensures you capture both the "what" and the "why" behind engagement levels—critical for understanding the diverse perspectives of a non-desk workforce.

 Step 7: Develop and Communicate a Clear Action Plan